MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Invokes a report about data and operations in Configuration Manager.

 ### [Invoke-CMScript](Invoke-CMScript.md)
-Invokes a script in Configuration Manager.
+Invoke a script in Configuration Manager.

 ### [Invoke-CMSecondarySiteUpgrade](Invoke-CMSecondarySiteUpgrade.md)
 Invokes a secondary site upgrade.